Pylons/pyramid/docs/narr/install.rst

 .. note::

-   If you see any errors related to failing to compile the C extensions, you may safely ignore those errors.
+   If you see any warnings and/or errors related to failing to compile the C extensions, in most cases you may safely ignore those errors.
 If you wish to use the C extensions, please verify that you have a functioning compiler and the Python header files installed.

 .. index::
    single: installing on Windows